DSI2I: Dense Style for Unpaired Image-to-Image Translation

-In the remainder of this section, we first introduce our approach to injecting a dense style to produce an image.
-We then turn to the problem of learning meaningful dense style representations during training, shown in the top portion of Fig.~\ref{fig:model}, and finally to that of exchanging the dense styles of the source and exemplar images at inference time, illustrated in the bottom portion of Fig.~\ref{fig:model}.
+In the remainder of this section, we first introduce our approach to learning meaningful dense style representations during training, shown in the top portion of Fig.~\ref{fig:model}.
+We then discuss how dense style is injected architecturally, and finally how to exchange the dense styles of the source and exemplar images at inference time, illustrated in the bottom portion of Fig.~\ref{fig:model}.